 - Telecommunications: Reach thousands of customer service reps and technicians with specialized training

 - Adaptive Interface: This software is equipped with a simple, customizable interface where users can learn and adapt.
 This means that users experience training that feels comfortable from the very start.
 Additionally, TalentLMS offers the ability to toggle between an online learning experience and mobile applications.
-However, the mobile application does not offer as many features as the web version, causing TalentLMS to score a 3.8 out of 5 among Android users and a 2.7 out of 5 among iOS users.
+However, the mobile application does not offer as many features as the web version, causing TalentLMS to score 4.2 out of 5 among Android users and 4.7 out of 5 among iOS users.

-- Extensive training software: Includes compliance training, onboarding, sales, partner training, and extended enterprise training.
-Companies have the tools available immediately to onboard new employees with a seamless training experience.
+- Extensive training software: It includes compliance training, onboarding, sales, partner training, and extended enterprise training.
+With it, companies have the tools available immediately to onboard new employees with a seamless training experience.
 TalentLMS also allows companies to provide compliance training to employees to keep them on top of industry standards and requirements.
-The only difference is that TalentLMS does not provide standard operating procedures and policies in its platform like Trainual does.
+The only difference is that this provider does not provide standard operating procedures and policies in its platform like Trainual does.

-- Quick Setup: Offers the ability to create customized courses in just a few short steps, allowing you to offer learning to your employees quickly (sometimes on the same day).
+- Quick Setup: It offers the ability to create customized courses in just a few short steps, allowing you to offer training to your employees quickly (sometimes on the same day).
 You simply log in to your portal, navigate to the Add Course page, and build your course from there.
 Experiences can be personalized to match your employees’ career needs by creating sub-accounts, allowing for individual department content.

 What TalentLMS Is Missing

 TalentLMS doesn’t offer a free trial (the only LMS in our guide that doesn’t); therefore, you must buy the software without testing it out first.
 TalentLMS does offer a free plan, although it is only for up to five users and 10 courses.
-This may not be enough user capacity, so 360Learning may be better suited for a small business that needs to test out the product first; it offers a 30-day free trial.
+This may not be enough user capacity—so 360Learning may be better suited for a small business that needs to test out the product first, as it offers a 30-day free trial.

 Trainual: Best for New Hire Training & Onboarding